khiav223577/pluck_all/README.md

 User.where(xxx).map(&:profile_pic)
 ```
 If the uploader use something like: `model.id`, `model.name`
-You should send need columns manaually:
+You should send these columns manually:
 ```rb
 User.where(xxx).cast_need_columns(%i(id, name)).pluck_all(:id, :name, :profile_pic).map{|s| s['profile_pic'] }
 ```